EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

     12 - Y
     15 - LB
     16 - RB
-    17 - L3
+    17 - LS
-    18 - R3
+    18 - RS

 bClickingActiveTabTogglesSorting
 Clicking on the current PipBoy inventory tab toggles sorting/filtering.

 bAllowRebindNumkeys
-Show the number hotkeys in the Controls menu.
+Show the number hotkeys in the Controls menu and allow binding controls to the DPAD (note it will conflict with any bound weapon hotkeys).
 Note Darnified UI does not support additional items in this menu due to a bug.

+bDisableWeaponHotkeys
+Ignore the DPAD and 1-9 weapon keys outside the pipboy.

 bDisableHUDCrippledLimbIndicator
 Prevents the vaultboy showing on the HUD when a limb is crippled (not the 'LMB' text).